Are Hot Tubs Safe If You Have Heart Disease?

 Medications prescribed for heart conditions can also contribute to the problem:

-Dr. Rimmerman describes the process this way: “A sudden rise in body temperature creates significant stress on the cardiovascular system, predominantly via a cascade of adjustments resulting in an elevated heart rate.
-The higher heart rate — especially in the presence of reduced heart function, heart arrhythmias and coronary artery blockages — can precipitate a cardiac event such as blood flow problems and, in the worst case scenario, manifest as a heart attack.”
+Dr. Rimmerman describes the process this way: “A sudden rise in body temperature creates significant stress on your cardiovascular system, predominantly via a cascade of adjustments resulting in an elevated heart rate.
+The higher heart rate ― especially in the presence of reduced heart function, heart arrhythmias and coronary artery blockages ― can cause a cardiac event such as blood flow problems and, in the worst case scenario, manifest as a heart attack.”

 You should always keep safety in mind ― even when relaxing in a Jacuzzi, Dr. Rimmerman says.
 “My best advice is to make sure the water temperature is not too high, to stay hydrated, and if you choose to use a hot tub or sauna ― especially if you are a heart patient ― engage in the activity for only brief periods of time.”